 In cold climates, water that has been absorbed into the pores of limestone can freeze.
 Frozen water can expand by up to 9 per cent.
 When this happens close to the surface microscopic pieces of limestone can break off.
 As with salt spalling, over time this can cause visibly deep damage.

-To protect against salt and freeze-thaw spalling STAIN-PROOF 40SK Consolidator & Water Repellent, formerly known as DRY-TREAT 40SK can be used.
+To protect against salt and freeze-thaw spalling STAIN-PROOF 40SK Consolidator & Water Repellent, formerly known as DRY-TREAT 40SK, can be used.
 The invisible, impregnating sealer is specially designed for soft, porous materials in freeze thaw climates and salt water environments.
-Limestone treated with DRY-TREAT 40SK will have permanent water repellence.
+Limestone treated with 40SK Consolidator & Water Repellent will have permanent water repellence.
 The protective barrier will significantly reduce water ingress and subsequent freeze-thaw and salt spalling.

 Picture framing can occur when grouting a paver that has not been pre-sealed.
 The water inside grout contains cement and other minerals.
 When this water penetrates into the edge of the paver, the minerals set inside the limestone.
 This leaves a permanent stain, identified by the distinctive dark frame seen around the edge of a material.

 Picture framing can also appear over time.
 Grout is extremely porous which means it will absorb more water than the limestone itself.
 This impure water will permeate around the edge of the paver numerous times.
 When the surface dries, the water evaporates leaving behind minerals which are permanently set inside the limestone, making it impossible to remove.

 Once picture framing has occurred there is no way to remove it, so prevention is vital.
-Sealing your limestone surface and surrounding grout with a Dry-Treat impregnating such as STAIN-PROOF Original provides a deep, water-repelling barrier.
+Sealing your limestone surface and surrounding grout with Premium Impregnating Sealer provides a deep, water-repelling barrier.
 This will significantly reduce water being absorbed into the grout and material, lowering the risk of picture framing.